xin-huang/SeleDiff/README.md

     > SeleDiff

 There are two sub-commands in `SeleDiff`.
-The first sub-command `compute-var` is used for estimating variances of population demography parameter Omega<sup>1</sup>, which are required for the second sub-command `compute-scan`.
+The first sub-command `compute-var` is used for estimating variances of population demography parameter Omega<sup>1</sup>, which are required for the second sub-command `compute-diff`.

 ## Input Files